tanisha-garg84/crud-operations/README.md

 # UNIX COMMANDS
-SOME IMPOETANT COMMANDS-
+SOME IMPORTANT COMMANDS-
-* To make a new directory.*
+* To make a new directory.
  `$mkdir <name of directory`

 * To  List your files.